Gitification-App/gitification/README.md

 # Gitification
 An app to view your notifications easily on your menubar.

-- Gitify uses Tauri under the hood so the app is just under 5mb.
+- Gitify uses Tauri under the hood, so it does not ship a 200mb chrome browser.
+App size is just lower than 20 or 10mb.